mnikjom/The-Northern-Experience/README.md

-## Quick Guide:
+## Quick Guide for Optional Mods:

-You need to download and install these mods separately:
+These two mods are optional (not included in WJ installer), but HIGHLY recommended:

 #### [Eremite Camping and Combat for Campfire](https://www.dracotorre.com/mods/eremitecamping/)